 Some policies sold under the broad umbrella of “A&H” never pay for medical expenses.
 If medical expenses aren’t paid, the insurer may classify the policy as A&H, but the MSP would not necessarily classify the policy as no-fault.
 An example of this would be a policy that acts more like life insurance.
 A policy may be sold as A&H if it pays individuals a sum because an event occurred during a defined time period; however, that policy should not be categorized as no-fault.

 Medicare’s A&H policy also implicitly takes an expansive view of the concept of “property or premises” of the insured.
 Examples of A&H claims often cited by Medicare include policies that pay for injuries sustained while traveling, at summer camp, or while participating in an event.
 None of those places is “property or premises” of the insured.
 They’re simply locations where a person will be at a particular time.

 These policies can be very challenging to align with Medicare’s terms.
 Here are some considerations: Should you report ongoing responsibility to pay for a person’s medical treatment when the insurance policy doesn’t even involve medical coverage?
 Should you collect information to determine whether children involved in accidents at summer camp are Medicare beneficiaries?

-ISO Claims Partners examines the terms of the policy and checks them against the CMS guidance in the Section 111 NGHP User Guide.
+We examine the terms of the policy and checks them against the CMS guidance in the Section 111 NGHP User Guide.
 When weighing the competing policies, we examine the purpose, scope, and time frame of the coverage at hand.
 These questions need time, expertise, and, most important, experience.
-ISO Claims Partners’ experts will work with insurers both to evaluate your own A&H compliance needs and provide guidance.
+Our experts will work with insurers both to evaluate your own A&H compliance needs and provide guidance.
 We’ll then work with you to develop a procedure to evaluate your current A&H Section 111 reporting protocols.